 The following Agreement applies if you obtain employment as a direct service worker in Disability Services, which is primarily shiftwork on a 24/7 basis.
 Some health professional roles are also covered by this Agreement.

-All employees new to the Victorian Public Service are subject to the satisfactory performance and conduct during a three-month probationary period.
+All employees new to the Victorian Public Service may be subject to the satisfactory performance and conduct during a three-month probationary period.

 For fixed term employees the full probationary period applies if employment is for three months or more.
 If the contract is less than three months the whole period will be considered probationary.
 If a further contract follows, the period of probation already served shall be taken into account.